 The state saw eight oilfield employee deaths since October, a five-month total than exceeded the number for the previous 12-month span.
 October also coincided with the beginning of a decline in the number of oil rigs operating in the state.

-But officials said the incidents remain too recent to draw strong conclusions about a pattern in North Dakota, which sits atop the Bakken shale oil deposit and epitomized the nation's oil and natural gas production boom due to fracking in recent years.
+Officials said the incidents remain too recent to draw conclusions about a pattern in North Dakota, which sits atop the Bakken shale oil deposit and epitomized the nation's oil and natural gas production boom due to fracking in recent years.

 One observer, however, called a connection between prices and accidents a matter of "simple math."